Abby Lee Miller Says She’ll Only Return To ‘Dance Moms’ Once Producer Dies

 Abby Lee Miller is known for her strict, no-nonsense teaching style to the point of driving away some of the ALDC dancers who could not take the pressure.
 She has always been hard to her students.
 As Inquisitr previously reported, Miller previously made fun of Chloe Lukasiak’s lazy eye, which led to the young dancer leaving Dance Moms.

 But Miller revealed that she only acted like a “lunatic” because of the way she was treated on the show.
-The reality show veteran explained that the crew were always following her every move, never leaving her even when she’s trying to change, invading her personal space.
+The reality show veteran explained that the crew was always following her every move, never leaving her even when she’s trying to change, invading her personal space.
 The Dance Moms star added that it got to a point where she needed to leave the show because it was starting to pose a threat to her health.

 “They know how to push my buttons but it’s gone beyond that, to the point where it is so offensive as a woman.
 I think it’s detrimental to my health, to my mental health, to everything.
 It’s awful.
 There’s no privacy, there’s no respect.”